tnmy44/gitlab-analytics/.gitlab/issue_templates/[New Request] CSV or GSheet Data Upload.md

 - [ ] Do **NOT** need to link it to other data
     * [ ]  Open CSV directly in Tableau, Submitter please follow steps:
+      1. Submitter needs to be a Tableau Creator.
+If the submitter is not a Tableau Creator, please reach out to #data-tableau Slack Channel for support.
       1. In Tableau Desktop select Connect to Data from the start page
       1. In the To a File section, click More and select the CSV file
       1. Click Open to load the file into Tableau